onflow/nft-storefront/README.md

 Each cut is delivered to a predefined address.
 Cuts can be used to pay listing fees or other considerations.

-Each NFT may be listed in one or more `SaleOffer`.
+Each NFT may be listed in one or more `SaleOffer` resources.
 The validity of each `SaleOffer` can easily be checked.

 Purchasers can watch for `SaleOffer` events and check the NFT type and